Submitting BFA Exhibition Materials

 Students wishing to include an installation in their body of work must submit a proposal to the Martin Museum Director, with approval from professor.
 Proposal forms are available and should be submitted via the Martin Museum website.

 All work must be installation ready, including display stands, easels, wire etc.

 Students will hang their own work, with assistance from Museum staff as needed.

-Graphic Design students will have display space on one table and the wall space surrounding the table, and pedestals will be provided on a first-come first served basis.
+- Graphic Design students will have display space at approximately 8-10 feet, and pedestals will be provided on a first-come first served basis.
+(Limit 3 per designer).

 Artwork is evaluated by faculty and assessed for SACS based on:

 - Use of the elements and principles of design

 - Quality of presentation and written artist’s statement as installed in the Martin Museum